fmcgeough/ex_sleeplock/README.md

 ## What Does the Library Provide?

-This library provides an app with the ability to create a lock with a name and positive integer value.
-The integer value indicates the allowed number of concurrent processes.
-These are referred to as "slots".
+This library provides an app with the ability to create a named concurrent lock.
+The name is an atom and the level of concurrency is a positive integer value referred to as "slots".
+For example, `%{name: :database_lock, num_slots: 2}` is a concurrent lock called `database_lock` and two processes can have a lock.

+A lock is a separate process identified by the atom.
+This means the atom must be unique for the app.

-The created lock is then used by the app to execute code protected by the lock.
-A lock is kept until the block of code completes.
-Then the lock is released.
+The app executes a block of code protected by the lock.
+The lock is kept until the block of code completes.
+Then it is released.
+The easiest (and suggested) way for an app to do this is: `ExSleeplock.execute(:database_lock, fn -> some_function() end)`.

 When the maximum number of concurrent processes are running there are no "slots" available.
 If a caller attempts to obtain the lock to execute code the caller is placed in a queue.
 The process execution is suspended until a lock is available.
 If there are multiple processes waiting they are handled in a FIFO (first in first out) manner.

 ## Configuring Lock Creation on Startup